maikynata/Node-integration-Routeasy-Flex-integration/README.md

-# RoutEasy x ERP FlexDB Node.js Project v1.0.0
+# RoutEasy x ERP FlexDB Node.js Integration Project v1.0.0
 This is a **project example** that provides an integration data between RoutEasy Service and the ERP FlexDB.

 ## Prerequisites